learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 data = fetch_olivetti_faces()
 ```

-## Previewing the Images in the Dataset
+## Preview the images in the dataset

 Next, we'll take a quick preview of the images within the dataset.